SPengLiang/LPCG/README.md

   pip install torch==1.10.0 torchvision==0.11.1 sklearn opencv tqdm
   ```

-* We test this repositories on Nvidia 3080Ti GPUs and Ubuntu 16.04.
+* We test this repository on Nvidia 3080Ti GPUs and Ubuntu 18.04.

 ## Getting Started